yorku-ease/DataMigrationBenchmarkingTool/README.md

 &nbsp; &nbsp; - **limits** = 1,10,1024 : limits should be in bytes

 &nbsp; &nbsp; - **compressionTypes** = None,lz4,gzip : compression types can be None, lz4 and gzip

+ #### NOtE : all combinations of the 3 above variables will be executed as different experiments.

 ### **[output]**